Stephen-Seo/SimpleArchiver/README.md

 archive. `--no-abs-symlink` will force `simplearchiver` to store only relative symlinks and not absolute-path symlinks on archive creation.

+### UID/GID/Username/Group Handling

 UID and GID will only be set on extracted files if the EUID is 0.
 Thus, files extracted by non-EUID-0 users will typically have the extracted files UID/GID as the extracting user's UID/GID.

+For the latest file format version (verison 3), `--map-user` and `--map-group` will have differing behavior if the first value specified is a name or a numeric id.
+If a name is given to map to another value, then it will affect only the username/groupname for files/links/dirs in the archive.
+If a numeric id is given as the first value, then it will affect only the UID/GID fro files/links/dirs in the archive.
+For previous file format versions (version 2 and 1), either name or numeric id will have an effect since these older file format versions only store UID/GID.

 ## LICENSE Information